syncfusion-content/blazor-docs/blazor/combobox/virtualization.md

 * Virtualization is not supported in the grouping feature.
 * Selected Value may or may not be present in the current view port.
+* Long-pressing of navigation keys is not intended for item navigation in the ComboBox component , It accepts single key action at a time.